 [The following is based on research done by Michael Jorgensen.
 Valuable information was provided by Nancy Clasen, great-great granddaughter of Marie Cormontan Lyders]:

-The front page of the Granite Falls Tribune reported on October 18, 1857 that "Miss Theodora Cormontan, of Sacred Heart, will give a concert qt Winter's Hall Friday evening, Oct.
+The front page of the Granite Falls Tribune reported on October 18, 1887 that "Miss Theodora Cormontan, of Sacred Heart, will give a concert at Winter's Hall Friday evening, Oct.
 21st, consisting of vocal and instrumental music.
 Miss Cormontan studied music for 7 years in Germany and other countries in Europe; has given concerts at Copenhagen, Denmark and Arendahl and other cities in Norway.
 She will sing English, Norwegian, Swedish, German and Italian, some of the pieces being of her own compositions.
 The concert promises to be a rich treat and let all remember the day and place."
 In a review of the concert on October 25, 1887, the front page of the same paper read "The concert at the hall on Friday last was well patronized and we hear many flattering words of praise for the singer who entertained for nearly two hours.
 Her superior gift is plainly instrumental music and her admirers are numerous.
 We hope to hear her again."
-Cormontan advertised as a teach of vocal and instrumental music in the Granite Falls paper that November and December.
+Cormontan advertised as a teacher of vocal and instrumental music in the Granite Falls paper that November and December.

 Newspaper clippings from the St. Paul Daily Globe in October, 1889 report that Eivinda and Theodora Cormontan were in St. Paul attending court.
 Theodora brought suit against the Chicago, Milwaukee and St. Paul Railway Company for damages from injuries received in Granite Falls, MN in 1887.
 She was probably traveling to or from nearby Sacred Heart.
 The train lurched forward as Theodora was boarding, causing her to fall and resulting in a spinal injury that left her partially paralyzed.
 The jury found in favor of the plaintiff and awarded her $5,000 damages.

 Theodora was in St. Paul again in March of 1891, according to the composition date written on one of her manuscripts.
-Also by 1891 Christian was advertising his business in newspapers published in the towns of Franklin and Morton in Renville County, Minnesota.
+Also by 1891 C. G. V. was advertising his business in newspapers published in the towns of Franklin and Morton in Renville County, Minnesota.
 By 1892 [in Franklin] Theodora played organ for at least two area churches, conducted choirs, and taught music lessons.
 The Morton Enterprise reported in April of that year “The lady [Theodora] is certainly an excellent teacher in vocal as well as instrumental music.”
-Also by 1892 she was traveling to nearby Morton, where she taught approximately fifty students. around this time she saw several of her Norwegian language hymns published in a Norwegian magazine entitled Ugdommens Ven (The Youth's Friend) and subsequently in a Norwegian Evangelical Lutheran hymnal called the Frydetoner (Joyful Songs).
+Also by 1892 she was traveling to nearby Morton, where she taught approximately fifty students.
+Around this time she saw several of her Norwegian language hymns published in a Norwegian magazine entitled Ugdommens Ven (The Youth's Friend) and subsequently in a Norwegian Evangelical Lutheran hymnal called the Frydetoner (Joyful Songs).
 Her father Even Cormontan died in Franklin in 1893.
-Christian and Hans were among a group of founders of the Concordia Evangelical Lutheran church in Franklin.
+C. G V. and Hans were among a group of founders of the Concordia Evangelical Lutheran church in Franklin.
 Seven of Theodora’s manuscripts carry dates that indicate that they were composed or edited while she lived in Franklin.
 It is likely that a number of the undated works were also written there.

 (above) The pump organ located in the Fort Ridgely and Dale Church between Franklin and Fairfax, Minnesota (photo taken in 2011).
 This is the organ procured by the Cormontan family in 1892.

 Otto Schmidt (1873-1946) was a Lutheran pastor in Decorah and “the guiding spirit” in the erection of the Aase Haugen Home.
 In 1915 he resigned as pastor of the Decorah Lutheran Church to manage the home, continuing in that position until 1944.
 His wife Mollie played the piano for the people there, including Theodora, and that is how Theodora knew her and knew she was a pianist.
-According to oral tradition passed on by the Schmidt family, Mollie played some of Theodora’s music and before she died, Theodora gave Mollie the manuscripts.
-Mollie's daughter, Carola M. Schmidt (1903-1975), trained as a nurse and took care of Mollie until Mollie died in 1934, and later took care of Otto and also worked at the Home.
+According to oral tradition passed on by the Schmidt family, Mollie played some of Theodora’s music and, before she died, Theodora gave Mollie the manuscripts.
+Mollie's daughter, Carola M. Schmidt (1903-1975), trained as a nurse and took care of Mollie until Mollie died in 1933, and later took care of Otto and also worked at the Home.
 Carola received Theodora’s music from her mother Mollie.
 When Carola died, Barb Schmidt Nelson received the music and stored it at her home in St. Peter until 2011, when she gave the manuscripts along with other music to Bonnie and Michael Jorgensen of St. Peter.

 Michael is a Professor of Music (voice) at Gustavus Adolphus College in St. Peter, while Bonnie is a professional pianist.
 Michael began to research Theodora and discovered that she is still remembered in Norway.
 The Jorgensens decided to promote the life and music of Theodora Cormontan through various outlets, including a website, newsletters, and lecture/recitals.